FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 - `{filename}.mesi.probs.txt` cannot be compressed (per file basis)

     As MESI uses byte range, no compression on the file level will work.
 However, storage is more readily available than memory.
-In most circumstance, this is a good tradeoff.
+In most circumstances, this is a good tradeoff.

 ## Potential future developments